-You can receive up to $20,000 just by staying in Saskatchewan!
+You can receive up to $20,000 just by staying in Saskatchewan after graduating university or other post-secondary institution!
 How?
 The Graduate Retention Program offers eligible post-secondary graduates who live in or have moved to Saskatchewan, a tax credit for tuition fees paid.

 Depending on the level of post-secondary program you completed, the maximum rebate rewarded ranges from $3,000 to $20,000.